ImLegitMoon/Mythical-Swords/README.md

 * **Architecture:** Object-Oriented Programming (OOP), Component-Based Event Handling

 ---
 *Note: The core source code for this project is hosted in a private repository to protect custom gameplay assets and proprietary server logic.
-For architectural inquiries or technical discussion, feel free to reach out.*
+For architectural inquiries or technical discussion, feel free to reach out.
+Vibecoded*